-Goal 1, Action 5: Materials, Programs and Staff Targeting ELL, LI, and FY-IUSD continues to research, pilot, and provide supplemental resources and instructional programs that ensure access and equity for ELL, LI and FY to all learning opportunities.
-Materials and supplemental programs provide 1) culturally responsive teaching and learning strategies, 2) integration of academic language and literacy standards across content areas, 3) targeted skill development, 4) scaffolds for differentiation - content, process, and products, 5) appropriate formative and summative assessments for monitoring/assessing student progress, and 6) parent and family engagement activities that support learning at home.
-Data from the 2021-22 STAR Renaissance ELA/Literacy and Math assessments show English learners showing growth (ELA/Literacy from 36.4% to 44% and Math 80% to 82%), after a year of no state testing in 2019-20.
+Goal 1, Action 5: Materials, Programs and Staff Targeting ELL, LI, and FY-IUSD continues to pilot and provide supplemental resources and instructional programs that ensure access and equity for ELL, LI and FY to all learning opportunities.
+The need for this continued action item was based on feedback from the 2023-24 LCAP Educational Partner Activity where staff and parents indicated the need for increased instructional support for English Learners and other underserved students.
+This action item includes materials and supplemental programs to provide 1) culturally responsive teaching and learning strategies, 2) integration of academic language and literacy standards across content areas, 3) targeted skill development, 4) scaffolds for differentiation - content, process, and products, 5) appropriate formative and summative assessments for monitoring/assessing student progress, and 6) parent and family engagement activities that support learning at home.

 District TOSAs and Site EL Coordinators continue to provide IUSD teachers and instructional support staff with coaching and professional learning opportunities for developing best instructional practices in meeting the needs of ELL and immigrant students.
 District facilitated cross-curricular PLC team collaboration focuses specifically on the use of research-based strategies and supplemental materials that facilitate and improve 1) student attainment of English language proficiency and 2) development of the academic language/literacy skills needed across the curricular areas.
-During the 2021-22 school year, the reclassification rate for EL students is 31% and 68% of EL students are demonstrating progress of at least one ELPI\ level and/or maintenance of ELPI level 4.
-Both indicator rates are very high and reflect intentional work to improve English language proficiency and development of academic language/literacy across curricular areas.
+During the 2021-22 school year, the reclassification rate for ELL students (31%) and the ELPI rates (63%) of EL students reflect intentional work to improve English language proficiency and development of academic language/literacy across curricular areas.